-(g) Beginning at the southwest corner of section 29, township 5 south, range 11 east, Wasco County; thence north to the McQuinn Line and the northern boundary of the Warm Springs Indian Reservation in section 29, township 5 south, range 11 east, Wasco County; thence easterly on the McQuinn Line and the northern boundary of the Warm Springs Indian Reservation to the common line between the southwest quarter of the southwest quarter and the southeast quarter of the southwest quarter of section 29, township 5 south, range 11 east, Wasco County; thence south to the southeast corner of the southwest quarter of the sout
+(g) Beginning at the southwest corner of section 29, township 5 south, range 11 east, Wasco County; thence north to the McQuinn Line and the northern boundary of the Warm Springs Indian Reservation in section 29, township 5 south, range 11 east, Wasco County; thence easterly on the McQuinn Line and the northern boundary of the Warm Springs Indian Reservation to the common line between the southwest quarter of the southwest quarter and the southeast quarter of the southwest quarter of section 29, township 5 south, range 11 east, Wasco County; thence south to the southeast corner of the southwest quarter of the southwest quarter of section 29, township 5 south, range 11 east; Wasco County; thence west to the point of beginning.

-(h) Beginning at the southwest corner of the southeast quarter of the southwest quarter of section 35, township 5 south, range 11 east, Wasco County; thence north to the McQuinn Line and the northern boundary of the Warm Springs Indian Reservation in section 35, township 5 south, range 11 east, Wasco County; thence easterly on the McQuinn Line and northern boundary of the Warm Springs Indian Reservation to the common line between section 35, township 5 south, range 11 east and section 36, township 5 south, range 11 east, Wasco County; thence south to the southeast corner of section 35, township 5 south, range 11 east, Wasco County; thence west to the point of beginning.
+(h) Beginning at the southwest corner of the southeast quarter of the southwest quarter of section 35, township 5 south, range 11 east, Wasco County; thence north to the McQuinn Line and the northern boundary of the Warm Springs Indian Reservation in section 35, township 5 south, range 11 east, Wasco County; thence easterly on the McQuinn Line and northern boundary of the Warm Springs Indian Reservation to the common line between section 35, township 5 south, range 11 east and section 36, township 5 south, range 11 east and section 36, township 5 south, range 11 east, Wasco County; thence west to the point of beginning.

-Hist.: DOF 10-1998, f. & cert. ef.
+Stat.
+Auth.: ORS 477.225 Stats.
+Implemented: ORS 477.225 Hist.: DOF 10-1998, f. & cert. ef.
 8-13-98; DOF 2-1999, f. & cert. ef.
 5-13-99